Carleton-Team-Koala/Scramble/README.md

 As opposed to traditional *Scrabble*, when the game ends, the player that still has tiles in their hands does NOT have the values of the tiles removed from the final scores.
 When the game ends, the website will announce that the game has finished and declare the winner.

+There are a few core features one can use during a game:
+- **Refresh**: remove all the tiles from your hand.
+Get a new set of tiles.
+- **Skip**: Skip your turn
+- **Shuffle**: icon to the left of the hand.
+Shuffles the order of your hand randomly.
+- **Return To Hand**: Recall all tiles that have been placed by the user in a turn, before the word is submitted.
+- **Resign**: automatically ends the game, with the one who did not resign being the victor.

 ## Player Leaderboard (Written by Fast Ntense)
-Starter Code for player leaderboard
+- Starter Code for player leaderboard
-Add columns for player1 score and player2 score
+- Add columns for player1 score and player2 score
-Run through a game and get score for each player
+- Run through a game and get score for each player
-Order by playerTotal Score
+- Order by playerTotal Score

-Frontend
+### Frontend
-leaderboard.html: displays a static leaderboard with same background and styles as main project.
+- leaderboard.html: displays a static leaderboard with same background and styles as main project.

 ## Technologies Used
 ### Frontend